barryclark/jekyll-now/_posts/2022/2022-03-07-Six-Challenges.md

 I find working for a business unit extremely rewarding.
 There's nothing better than rolling out a system and solving problems for our business partners.

-Here are six things a developer needs to be okay with to succeed in corporate IT.
+Here are six things a developer needs to understand for success in corporate IT.

 ## You have to be okay working with legacy code